MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-usage-analytics-explorers.md

 ## The Account Explorer

-The **Account Explorer** displays all the identities - users, roles, EC2 instances, and Lambda Functions - that can access the selected account from an external account.
+The **Account Explorer** displays all the identities that can access the selected account from an external account: users, roles, EC2 instances, and Lambda Functions.

 1. To access the **Account Explorer**:

-    - To choose an authorization system from the left-side panel, select the **Lock** icon.
+    - Choose an authorization system from the left-side panel, select the **Lock** icon.
 Then select an AWS account.
       - Under the **Domain/Account** column, select the domain or account name to access **Account Explorer**.
 The default view is the **Cross Account** **Users** tab.
       - Or, select the **Data Collectors** icon on the top menu.
 Choose the **Authorization Systems** tab and select the **Name** of any AWS accounts.
 2. The **Cross Account** **Users** tab displays which identities can access the specified account, with the following details:

       The **Account Explorer** displays identities that aren't part of the  specified AWS account, but have permission to access the account through various roles.